ucsb-cs32/f23/README.md

   - Track A: Create an OpenGL window.
   - Track B: Draw a user-controlled player object.
   - Track C: Draw some animated non-player objects.
+- [Checkpoint 03](./arcade/03%20-%20Minimum%20Viable%20Product.md) - due Friday, December 8th, at 10:00 AM.
+  - Add the minimum set of features for a playable game.
+  - Add some bonus features for extra credit.
+  - This is the final assignment!

 ## Lectures